 “With texting and email, all you get is words,” Piorkowski says.
-You miss out on the body language and facial cues that will give you a better idea of how she really feels.
-Worst case, if you can’t see her face to face, just call.
-That way you at least get a clue from the tone of her voice.
+You miss out on the body language and facial cues that will give you a better idea of how they really feel.
+Worst case, if you can’t see theim face to face, just call.
+That way you at least get a clue from the tone of their voice.

-You need to give her and yourself room to grow as individuals, Piorkowski says.
+You need to give them and yourself room to grow as individuals, Piorkowski says.
 Balance your schedule.
-Spend time with her, but also spend time with your guy friends.
+Spend time with them, but also spend time with your guy friends.
 Stay involved with your sports team or your after-school clubs.

 “She can’t be the end-all be-all,” Piorkowski says.
 “She can’t take the place of what’s important for you.”

-When you're with her, live in the moment.
+When you're with them, live in the moment.
 Try not to worry about commitment or the distant future.
-She’s a friend, so enjoy your time with her.
+They are a friend, so enjoy your time with them.
 Dating should be fun.

 Take the High Road

 Rejection is part of dating.
 It’s hard.
 But how you handle the end of a relationship can be just as important as how you handled the beginning.